 For Council Members

-- Complete and submit the department assessment report on an annual basis according to SARA's reporting schedule;
+- Reporting: Complete and submit the annual department assessment report in accordance with SARA's reporting schedule.

 These resources will help guide you as you work with staff within your area and/or department in building a Culture of Evidence within the Division of Student Affairs.